Amir-Jalali-923/blog/src/content/posts/MunchausenTrilemma.md

 >
 >-Shhh, we don't question god

 That conversation is most likely familiar to you. we're all born as curious skeptics but we tend to gradually lose that spirit somehow, I wonder why.
-Anyways tho, have you ever wondered what happens if we just don't listen to our parents and keep asking “why?”? well, many people did actually[^1] and one of them was the German philosopher Hans Albert.
+Anyways tho, have you ever wondered what happens if we just don't listen to our parents and keep asking “why?”? well, many people did actually, and one of them was the German philosopher Hans Albert.

 # Münchhausen Trilemma
 According to Hans, any path of reasoning that you may take to prove a statement will inevitably end in one of these three ways: